Dollar edges higher in Baghdad and Erbil - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Saturday’s trading higher in Iraq, nearing 155,000 dinars per 100 dollars, according to a survey by Shafaq News Agency.
+The US dollar opened Sunday’s trading higher in Iraq, nearing 155,000 dinars per 100 dollars, according to a survey by Shafaq News Agency.